 Hike founder and CEO Kavin Bharti Mittal are very much interested in making Hike a part of the virtual economy in this new decade.
-Virtual economy is something that has not been much utilized by the Indian market, and it represents an untouched territory when it comes to the virtual economy.
+The virtual economy is something that has not been utilized much by the Indian market, and it represents an untouched territory when it comes to the virtual economy.
 Mittal asserts that it has sprouted in the US through popular games and the in-app purchases offered by those games.

 The hike offered free services, had no premium plans for it, like the one offered by the music streaming app Spotify.
 Mittal mentioned that henceforth, Hike will offer a premium service alongside the free service.

 Since its launch, Hike saw some major transformations, from starting off as an Indian messaging app to housing several features under inside a single app.
 But what is the most interesting aspect of the Hike platform was introduced very recently, the feature called the HikeLand.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free